phaserjs/phaser/README.md

 If you'd like to try coding in Phaser right now, with nothing more than your web browser, then you can head over to the [Phaser Sandbox](http://phaser.io/sandbox).
 You'll find Quick Start templates and a user-friendly editor filled with handy code-completion features.

-### Koding

-Want to try Phaser without downloading anything?
-The site [Koding](https://koding.com) offer a complete browser-based virtual machine to work in, allowing you to clone the Phaser repo and start work immediately.

 ### License

 Phaser is released under the [MIT License](http://opensource.org/licenses/MIT).